 The minimum initial investment in Class S Shares by any investor is \$10,000,000.
-The minimum initial investment in Class I Shares by any investor is \$50,000.
-The minimum initial investment in Class M Shares by any investor is \$50,000.
-The minimum additional investment in the Fund by any Shareholder is \$5,000.
-However, the Fund reserves the right, in its sole discretion, to waive the minimum initial and additional investment amounts for investments by current or retired officers and Trustees of the Fund and other funds managed by the Adviser or the Administrator, as well as their family members; current or retired officers, directors, and employees of the Adviser or the Administrator and certain participating affiliated companies of the Adviser or the Administrator; the immediate family members of any such officer.
-Trustee, or employee (including parents, spouses, children, fathers/mothers-in-law, daughters/sonsin-law, and domestic partners); and a trust or plan established primarily for the benefit of any of the foregoing persons.
-In addition, the minimums may be reduced (in the case of minimum initial investments, to an amount no lower than \$25,000) by the Fund in the discretion of the Adviser or the Administrator based on consideration of various factors, including the investor's overall relationship with the Adviser or the Administrator, the investor's holdings in other funds affiliated with the Adviser or the Administrator, and such other matters as the Adviser or the Administrator may consider relevant at the time.
+The minimum initial investment in Class I Shares by any investor is \$2,500.
+The minimum initial investment in Class M Shares by any investor is \$2,500.
+The minimum additional investment in the Fund by any Shareholder is \$500.
+However, each of the Adviser or the Administrator reserves the right, on behalf of the Fund, to waive the minimum initial and additional investment amounts in their sole discretion.
 The Fund, in the sole discretion of the Adviser or the Administrator, may also aggregate the accounts of clients of registered investment advisers and other financial intermediaries whose clients invest in the Fund for purposes of determining satisfaction of minimum investment amounts.